When I started the Self-Publisher’s Quick & Easy Guides series some months ago, it was to address the questions that readers ask most frequently.

 You Can Get These Today

 30 pages packed with information on What copyright is and what it isn’t, Common myths about copyright, How to copyright your book in the United States, What should go on your copyright page, What is CIP and do you need it?, How to get a Library of Congress Control Number, You’ll also find standard copyright pages that you can copy and paste right into your book.
-And I’ve included samples of different types of disclaimers you can use on your copyright page.
+And I’ve included samples of different types of book disclaimers you can use on your copyright page.

 Learn how to use ISBN, how to get it, and what it means.
 Includes questions and answers about ISBN, and how to decode both the ISBN and the Bookland EAN barcode that appears on the back of your book cover.
 Includes resource links to get you started.